Biography, as a photographer

 She also embarked on complex and ambitious collaborative projects involving many different types of image-making procedures, poetry and memoir.
 She tells stories with words, drawings, photos and videos investigating invisible aspects of reality such memory, spirituality and feminism.
 Among others: in 2015 she lived one year in Israel and Palestine to work on her “A lesser geography of the Holy Land”, and in 2017 she journeyed through the Alps in Trentino (Italy) to document the rests of World War 1, a war that is forgotten by young people, in the attempt to re-activate collective memories through storytelling.

-Currently she is living in Italy in a small village with her dog Miro.
+Currently she is living in Italy in a small village with her dogs Miro and Vera.
 She’s growing experience with 8x10 large format in her darkroom and learning how to make daguerreotypes.
 She’s started a big project on Death Education.

 DOCUMENTARY